asteriscuz/linear-regression-scratch/README.md

-# linear-regression-scratch
+# Linear Regression from Scratch

-gradient descent implementation of linear regression in Python with loss curve and regression line plotting.
+This repo contains an implementation of linear regression using NumPy.

+## Features
+- Gradient descent
+- Loss curve plotting
+- Regression line visualization